alphagov/rp-onboarding-tech-docs/source/pages/saml/samlIntegration.rst

 Use extended validation certificates
 -------------------------------------

-You must use extended validation (EV) certificates for all public interactions with your service.
-When you use EV certificates, the user's web browser clearly indicates the name of the organisation they are interacting with.
+You should use extended validation (EV) certificates for all public interactions with your service.
+This will protect your users from fraudulent sites imitating your service.

-Using EV certificates is one of a range of measures to protect your users from sites pretending to be you.
-See best practices for `using TLS to protect data <https://www.ncsc.gov.uk/guidance/tls-external-facing-services>`_ from the National Cyber Security Centre (NCSC).
+You should also follow recommendations from the National Cyber Security Centre (NCSC) to keep your service secure, including  `using TLS to protect data <https://www.ncsc.gov.uk/guidance/tls-external-facing-services>`_.

 .. _ChooseProductFramework: